nicokaiser/koa-encrypted-session/README.md

 [download-image]: https://img.shields.io/npm/dm/koa-encrypted-session.svg?style=flat-square
 [download-url]: https://npmjs.org/package/koa-encrypted-session

 Encrypted session middleware for Koa.
-Uses cookie-based client sessions with AES256-GCM encrypted cookies.
+Uses cookie-based client sessions with libsodium's [Secret key box](https://github.com/sodium-friends/sodium-native#secret-key-box-encryption) encrypted cookies.

 Using client sessions provides a scalable way to store state information in the client.
 This eliminates the need of a database on server-side and enables to run stateless server instances.